-As part of our continued commitment to drive meaningful change to end social injustice and inequality, Once Upon a Farm is thrilled to announce our Entrepreneur Ally Program.
-As a small business that still remembers the days of being a start-up, we wanted to make an impact by assisting BIPOC entrepreneurs in the food and beverage space, removing some of the typical burdens many new business owners encounter so that they may focus on the creativity and innovation of their core business.
+Established in 2020, Once Upon a Farm’s Entrepreneur Ally Program is designed to support minority-owned companies with mentorship and guidance.
+As a small business that still remembers the days of being a start-up, we want to make an impact by assisting BIPOC entrepreneurs in the food and beverage space, removing many of the typical burdens that new business owners encounter—all so they can focus on the creativity and innovation of their core business.

 A Dozen Cousins

 A Dozen Cousins is a natural food brand that makes convenient side dishes inspired by traditional Creole, Caribbean and Latin American foods.
 They first started with a line of authentic, regional beans and have since expanded to include bone-broth rice and authentic seasoning sauces, all made with real vegetables and spices and cooked with nutrient-dense avocado oil.
 The brand is named after the founder’s daughter and her 11 cousins.
 For more information, visit their website and follow them on Instagram.